ShichengQIU/ShichengQIU.github.io/_pages/about.md

 Education
 ======
-* MPhil in ECE, The Hong Kong University of Science and Technology, 2023 - Present
+* M.Phil in ECE, The Hong Kong University of Science and Technology, 2023 - Present
 * B.S. in Test Technology and Instrument, Tsinghua University, 2019 - 2023

 Honors and Awards